Skip to content

 Added to Flickr Commons, NYPL’s uniquely provide a great public window on Japanese tourism history.
 They were taken at popular travel destinations such as Nikko or Kyoto, in remote locations along the Tokaido road, and in and around the foreign settlement at Yokohama.
 With a bit of web searching and cross-referencing — especially with the wonderfully annotated collection at Nagasaki University — more precise dates and locations can be provided for many of the photographs, and they can moreover be understood in context with each other.

-For example, this photo of the Grand Hotel on Yokohama’s waterfront:
+For example, this photo of the Grand Hotel on Yokohama’s waterfront.

 The clues in online archives at Nagasaki University and the University of Washington, as well as photos hosted by Mitsubishi Electric and the Kanagawa Museum of Cultural History, send the camera spinning around the hotel and up the canal over a span of years.
 Finally, this leads to not only the location of the hotel, which is described on many Japanese sites, but to the actual positioning of the camera in the NYPL photo.